• About Us

 • Contact Us

-Our Acceptance and Commitment Therapy (ACT) training is approved by the British Psychological Society Learning Centre for the purposes of Continuing Professional Development (CPD)
+Our ACT training is approved by the British Psychological Society Learning Centre for the purposes of Continuing Professional Development (CPD)

 ACT Trainers

-Dr. David Gillanders, ABCS Peer-reviewed ACT Trainer
+Dr. David Gillanders, ACBS Peer-reviewed ACT Trainer

 Also a clinical psychologist, David first became interested in ACT in around 2004 via the Contextual CBT for Chronic Pain work of Lance McCracken.
 As well as working as a clinician specialising in chronic pain, David also trains clinical psychology doctoral students in ACT.